Anyone else feeling stressed, stretch thin, or just generally overwhelmed – or just me?

 2. Move Your Body

 Did you know that when stress hits, movement is the key?
 Get outside and take a brisk walk or try doing some yoga.
 Overwhelm is not something that happens TO us.
 It comes from the thoughts in our head.
-Exercise in any form – as little as 10 minutes- can help reduce mental overload and put your brain at ease all while giving an extra boost to your mood!
+Exercise in any form – as little as 10 minutes – can help reduce mental overload and put your brain at ease all while giving an extra boost to your mood!

 3. Take A Breather

 Discover the power of breathing – 4 slow deep breaths repeated for just a few minutes can be all it takes!
-Whether you’re looking for a meditative experience or simply want to quiet down your chaotic thoughts, take some time out and find that sliver of peace – no need for an hour-long meditation sesh here!
+Whether you’re looking for a meditative experience or simply want to quiet down your chaotic thoughts, take some time out and find that sliver of peace.
+No need for an hour-long meditation sesh here!
 Believe me, just breathe..it works wonders!

 4. Untether From Tech

-5. Schedule Time and Make It Visible
+5. Make Time Visible

 Remember that brain dump in step one?
 Let’s take that list and schedule them somewhere visible.
 Major kudos if you schedule the whole week!
 I like to do this activity either before bed or in the morning…coffee before planning optional but encouraged!

 In need of extra support? —help is always available!
-So if the thought of taking action on overwhelm feels daunting, don’t worry: I’ve got you covered!
+So, if the thought of taking action on overwhelm feels daunting, don’t worry: I’ve got you covered!

 Comment on this post